 How To Sell Online Courses, Training and Educational Videos Online

 Selling educational training videos / video courses have proven to be very profitable.
-So profitable, in fact, that the market is expected to grow to $275.10 billion by 2022.
+So profitable, in fact, that the market is expected to grow to $275.10 billion.

 The best part is that you can teach just about anything online from yoga and fitness programs, video series on healthy nutrition and spiritual growth, tech how-to videos and tutorials, and so on, and so on.
 There are even video courses on the art of living in a 120 sq foot camper.